rhomobile/rhomobile-docs/docs/en/edge/guide/newORM_ruby.md

       end
     end

-This will call the hook on application start whenever `:schema_version` has changed.
+The code above will call the hook on application start whenever `:schema_version` has changed.

-**NOTE: To modify schema without recreating the table, you can use only ADD COLUMN command, you cannot remove column or change type (this is a limitation fo SQLite)**
+**NOTE: To modify the schema without recreating the table, use the ADD COLUMN command.
+Limitations of SQLlite prevent the removal of columns or changes to the type**.

 &#49;. **Return `false` to run the custom SQL** specified by the new_src['schema']['sql'] string: